EinarAndreas/combat_tests/reanalysis/ComBat_original/combat_paper_dataset2_reproduced.md

 Original number was **9**, reproduced number is **4**.

-> Welchs t-test was also applied to EB3 to find differential expressed genes; yielding 1599 genes significant at a q-value cutoff of 0.05. <cite> Johnson et al.
+> Welch’s t-test was also applied to EB3 to find differential expressed genes; yielding 1599 genes significant at a q-value cutoff of 0.05. <cite> Johnson et al.

 ```r